eeveetza/p452/matlab/README.txt

 UPDATES AND FIXES
 -----------------
+Version 18.0 (16.05.24)
+    - Aligned with Rec ITU-R P.452-18 (distributed clutter model)
+    - Included separate input arguments for Tx/Rx longitude and latitude
+    - Removed input arguments for surface refractivity and refractity gradient
+    - Updated the MATLAB P452 GUI to account for the above changes
+    - Updated the existing validation examples and added new validation examples

 Version 17.1 (25.04.23)
     - Corrected an indexing issue in path_fraction.m and longest_cont_dist.m
     - Corrected various issues in pw2p.m